kumahq/kuma/docs/madr/decisions/040-meshservice-hostname-vips.md

 With introduction of MeshService, we need to have a mechanism to assign VIPs and hostnames to MeshServices.
 Currently, VIPs are managed in a ConfigMap per Mesh.
 Hostnames are managed using VirtualOutbound.
+There are several problems with this solution:
+* VIPs are stored in one big Config Map which is not scalable
+* We need to "modernize" VirtualOutbound and simplify UX.
+* There is no easy way to inspect generated hostnames by VirtualOutbound

 ## Considered Options